What Christians Don't Know About Israel

 deeper, and sadder, understanding of my own country.
 I say sadder

-understanding because I began to see that, in Middle East politics, we
+understanding because I began to see that, in Middle East politics,

-the people are not making the decisions, but rather that supporters of
+the people are not making the decisions, but rather that supporters

 Israel are doing so.
-And typical of most Americans, I tended to think the
+And typical of most Americans, I tended to

 U.S. media was "free" to print news impartially.